gitlabform/gitlabform/README.md

 GitLab is a registered trademark of GitLab, Inc. This application is not endorsed by GitLab and is not affiliated with GitLab in any way.

-The GitLabForm logo is based on the GitLab logos available [here](https://about.gitlab.com/press/), and as the original art is licensed under the [Creative Commons Attribution Non-Commercial ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The GitLabForm logo is based on the GitLab logos available [here](https://about.gitlab.com/press/), and like the original art is licensed under the [Creative Commons Attribution Non-Commercial ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).